crescendolll/quick-quizz/README.md

 ### Rails Webapp that AI-generates a quiz based on study notes.

+See it on your phone [here](https://quickquizz-b1c66a544553.herokuapp.com/)!
+If you want to try it out, contact me  [@Tinsi](mailto:tensaemamo@protonmail.com?subject=QuickQuizz%20Trial%20login)

 - Using [tesseract](https://github.com/dannnylo/rtesseract) for OCR
 - [OpenAI](https://platform.openai.com/docs/api-reference) for quiz generation.